mcharleb/isar/doc/user_manual.md

  - `IMAGE_INSTALL` - The list of custom packages to build and install to target image, please refer to relative chapter for more information.
  - `BB_NUMBER_THREADS` - The number of `bitbake` jobs that can be run in parallel.
 Please set this option according your host CPU cores number.

+### meta-isar-bin/conf/layer.conf

+The options available in this layer configuration file are named as follows:

+  - `DEBCACHE_ENABLED` - Enable package caching with '1'
+  - `DEBDISTRONAME` - Codename of the repository created by the caching class
+  - `DEBCACHEDIR` - Path to the caching repository
+  - `DEBCACHEMNT` - Path to the mount point of the repository within the target rootfs, during population
+  - `DEBDBDIR` - Path to the databases used by `reprepro`
+  - `DEBFILESDIR` - Path to the configuration files templates used by `reprepro`

+The actual cache (implemented by the repository stored in `DEBCACHEDIR`) can be versioned and shared with other ISAR instances, all other directories used by `reprepro` will be generated automatically if they don't exist at runtime.

 ---